 A non-refundable fee of $125 is also required to apply to the:

-- Bachelor of Applied Science in Healthcare Technology & Management – Health IT concentration
+- Bachelor of Applied Science in Healthcare Technology & Management – Healthcare Informatics concentration

 - Bachelor of Applied Science in Healthcare Technology & Management – Healthcare Management concentration

-In addition to processing the application, the fee covers a personal assessment by the program chair of your prior educational record and preparation of a detailed education plan to meet your goals.
+In addition to processing the application, the fee covers a personal assessment by the program manager of your prior educational record and preparation of a detailed education plan to meet your goals.

 Tuition and Fees